IT-Administrators/lexpproh/README.md

 ### How to lex

-The first step in creating a lexer is to define the rules on how to classify what token kinds are present.
+The first step in creating a lexer is to define the rules on, how to classify what token kinds are present.

 For example: